-The Brattle Group has worked with the District on ways to stabilize the FPPA in the face of increasing volatility and uncertainty.
-Accordingly, we find that the District's recommendation to include off-system sales to the FPPA formula is reasonable.
+The Brattle Group has worked with the District on ways to stabilize the FPPA.
+We find that the District's recommendation to include off-system sales to the FPPA formula is reasonable.
 It does not dilute the fundamental objectives of fuel adjustment clauses and is consistent with industry practice.